Polygons inscribed in Jordan curves with prescribed edge ratios: Introduction

 For other simple closed curves, to the best of our knowledge, few results have been obtained except that Milgram~\cite{Milgram-1943}, Meyerson~\cite{Meyerson-1980}, Wu~\cite{Wu-2004} and Makeev~\cite{Makeev-2005} investigated the existence of edge-regular polygons inscribed in certain smooth curves.
-In this paper we go a step further to consider whether Penner's result holds for more general Jordan curves.